Ice Shelves as Floating Channel Flows of Viscous Power-Law Fluids

 Ice tongues are nearly flat due to the absence of substantial drag on any part of the shelf.
 Although there is theoretically a small amount of thinning between the grounding line and the front of the shelf (see Equation \ref{Ice_tongue_profile}), we will assume here that ice tongues are perfectly flat owing to the very large value of $L$.

 The presence of basal melting will not substantially affect this, although it will require $u$ to decrease with $x$.
-This will lead to some longitudinal stress, but we assume that ice is sufficiently viscous that this does not much affect the force balance.
+This will lead to some longitudinal stress, but we assume that this does not much affect the force balance.
 It is also evident that a region of the shelf which is thinner than regions upstream of it will eventually thicken due to the increased flux entering this region.
 Thus, the ice shelf should be stable.

 The mass balance for an ice shelf will approximately be given by